-Coordinator: Thomas Raab, 1-781-878-0786 Statute prohibits discrimination on the grounds of race, color or national origin by recipients of federal financial assistance.
-This statute ensures that individuals are not excluded from participation in program or activities receiving federal funds (or the benefits of) on account of their membership in one of these protected categories (42 USC S2000d).
+Statute prohibits discrimination on the grounds of race, color or national origin by recipients of federal financial assistance.
+This statute ensures that individuals are not excluded from participation in programs or activities receiving federal funds (or the benefits of) on account of their membership in one of these protected categories (42 USC S2000d).
 This statute has been interpreted to prohibit the denial of equal access to education because of a language minority student's limited proficiency in English.